mzizi-io/Portfolio-Construction/README.md

 ## Portfolio Construction
-This repository is dedicated to th eprogressive implementation and maintenance of various and state-to-the art techniques related to investment management decisions.
+This repository is dedicated to a progressive implementation and maintenance of various and state-to-the art techniques related to investment management decisions.